An IRA can be a powerful way to save for retirement.

-For residents of DC: If you take a distribution of your entire account balance and do not directly roll that amount over to another eligible retirement account, the District of Columbia requires that a minimum amount be withheld from the taxable portion of the distribution, whether or not federal income tax is withheld.
+For residents of DC: If you take a distribution of your entire account balance and do not directly roll that amount over to another eligible retirement account, the DC requires that a minimum amount be withheld from the taxable portion of the distribution, whether or not federal income tax is withheld.

-For residents of all other states and residents of DC taking periodic distributions: You are not subject to mandatory state income tax withholding; however, you may elect voluntary state income tax withholding in a percentage.
-If you elect to have state income taxes withheld and your state provides a minimum amount or percentage of withholding, you must elect a percentage that is not less than your state's minimum withholding requirements.
+For residents of all other states and residents of DC not taking a full distribution: You are not subject to mandatory state income tax withholding; however, you may elect voluntary state income tax withholding in a percentage.
+If you elect to have state income taxes withheld and your state provides a minimum amount or percentage for withholding, you must elect a percentage that is not less than your state's minimum withholding requirements.
 If the percentage you elect for withholding is less than your state's minimum withholding requirements, your state's minimum amount or percentage will be withheld.
-Contact a Fidelity representative at 800-343-3589 for more information, or contact your state taxing authority for assistance.
+Contact a Fidelity representative at 800-343-3548 for more information, or contact your state taxing authority for assistance.

 Armed forces tax benefits

 If you are serving in, or serving in support of, the U.S. Armed Forces in a designated combat zone or hazardous duty area, you may be eligible for an extension of your IRA contribution deadlines.
-Visit the IRS online at irs.gov or telephone them at 800-829-1040 for more information.
+Visit the IRS online at irs.gov or call 800-829-1040 for more information.

 Take control of your old 401(k) — we are here to help